How to keep a house clean when you are too busy. An hour a day home cleaning tips that you will love!

 I like to clean the food area separate from the kitchen because that is a chore all its own that needs its own day.
 It is important to clean out your refrigerator and food pantries every single week, this is the easiest way to make sure that you’re using up your food before it goes bad.

 D/M PRO TIP: Whenever you clean out these areas be sure to have a pad and paper or your shopping list nearby.
 As you see things that are running low, add them to your shopping list.
-Remember the way to make things easier to do is to combine tasks whenever possible.
-Making your shopping list while you are cleaning is one of those tips.

 - Empty out your refrigerator, sorting things on the kitchen counter as you do.